Instantons in AdS$_4$ From (anti)Membranes Wrapping $S^7$ To Bose-Fermi Duality in CFT$_3$'s: Solutions For the Bulk Scalar Equations

-Because of the importance of the bulk (pseudo)scalars $m^2=-2,+4$ in AdS$_4$ and dual CFT$_3$ discussions, we consider two ways of their realizations in (\ref{eq06}), valid in probe approximation, as well.
-The primary way to realize $m^2=-2$ ($m^2=4$) is with $C_3=1$ and $C_2=0$ in the SW (WR) version of (\ref{eq06}) that, of course, we have already discussed exact (approximate) solutions of it in \cite{Me6} and \cite{Me7}.
+Because of the importance of the bulk (pseudo)scalars $m^2=-2,+4$ in AdS$_4$ and dual CFT$_3$ discussions, first we consider two ways of their realizations in (\ref{eq06}), valid in probe approximation, as well.
+The primary way to realize them is with $C_3=1$ and $C_2=0$ in the SW and WR version of (\ref{eq06}) that, of course, we have already discussed their exact and approximate solutions in \cite{Me6} and \cite{Me7}, respectively.